evansneath/compiler/README.md

 datatypes and exception classes respectively which are used in the various components of the compiler.

+###Scanning

+The implementation of the language scanner first tackles the problem of source code parsing by splitting the source code into a list of distinct lines.
+Not only does this allow for easier ways to determine end of line and end of file, but also makes the operation of retrieving line numbers simple for purposes of warning and error messages.

+At the start of each non-whitespace character, the first character is used to determine the type of the token to expect.
+The token is returned is the type is matched without issue.
+Otherwise, a scanner warning is thrown.

+The scanner warnings are never fatal, though syntactically the tokens returned may cause a parser error.
+My methodology behind the scanner was to try to correct as many lexical errors as possible.
+For instance, if a string literal has no end quote a warning will be thrown and a quote will be assumed at the end of the line.

 ###Parsing

 In order to eliminate loops caused by recursive grammar, any left-recursion in the language grammar was rewritten.

+Type-checking is performed in expressions by returning the types from the expression tree functions and evaluating types for compatibility if an operation is performed.
+There are many other locations were type-checking is performed in the compiler other than expressions.

+Parser resync points are used throughout the compiler to continue parsing if an error is encountered without propogating spurious error messages.
+Expection handling in Python is used to elegantly handle resyncing.
+Once a parser error is encountered in a statement or declaration, an exception is raised.
+This exception is then handled at the starting point of statement or declaration parsing and the parsing will continue to the next statement or declaration.

+Note that once a fatal error or any kind is encountered, code will no longer be generated.

 ###Code Generation

+Memory and registers for the operation of the program are defined and used as 32-bit integer arrays.
+This allows for simple addressing of memory and register space.
+All non-integer types present in the program are cast as integers for storage in the memory spaces.
+In the case of string storage, memory spaces hold a 32-bit pointer to the start of the string in either the heap (this will be covered later) or a literal value.
+To ensure that pointers are 32-bit and may be cast to integer without issue, the `gcc` compiler flag `-m32` is used.

+A fixed number of available register locations are allocated for use.
+These are used incrementally and are not reused or reallocated.
+For this reason, a large number of registers are required so that register space is always available.
+Future improvements could be made to "push back" register allocation to the first register (`R[0]`) at the end of each scope.
+At the end of a scope, it can be assumed that the same register will not be referenced again.

-The memory structure of the program is divided into the stack and heap.
+The main memory structure of the program is divided into the stack and heap.
 The stack begins are the high memory address and is maintained using both a stack and frame pointer.
 The frame pointer (pointing to the scope's return address) provides a way to easily smash local stack variables when leaving the scope.
-All global variables must be declared in the program scope and are referenced using the offset from the top of main memory.
+All global variables may only be declared in the program scope and are referenced using the offset from the top of main memory.

 The heap in main memory is used only to allocate space for strings during runtime.
 This is accomplished using a heap pointer pointing to the next unused